liamegan/fxhash-helpers/README.md

 <a name="FXRandVec2"></a>

 ## FXRandVec2
-Returns a vec2, expressed as an array, populated with random numbers
+Returns a 2-dimensional vector, expressed as an array, populated with random numbers
 ```
 FXRandVec2(); // [.1234, .57351]
 ```